 - financial and logistical support for academic workshops or events you organise

-- preferred admission to workshops offered by the Competence School
+- preferred admission to our workshops

 - childcare during our events and workshops (as needed)